leeanncafferata/clio3-syllabus/source/index.md

 This class will introduce you to the rudiments of programming languages;
 even more, the class will teach you how to learn how to learn whatever programming techniques you need to solve scholarly problems.
-We will spend the first month on an general introduction to programming.
+We will spend the first month on a general introduction to programming.
 Most of the course will focus on applying programming techniques to historical research.
 Each week you will learn a new technique---such as a visualization, mapping, network analysis, text-mining---using real